systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 };

 The **type** field is one of the object types listed above.
-The **flags** field currently knows one flag: OBJECT_COMPRESSED.
-It is only valid for DATA objects and indicates that the data payload is compressed with XZ.
-If OBJECT_COMPRESSED is set for an object HEADER_INCOMPATIBLE_COMPRESSED must be set for the file as well.
+The **flags** field currently knows three flags: OBJECT_COMPRESSED_XZ, OBJECT_COMPRESSED_LZ4 and OBJECT_COMPRESSED_ZSTD.
+It is only valid for DATA objects and indicates that the data payload is compressed with XZ/LZ4/ZSTD.
+If one of the OBJECT_COMPRESSED_* flags is set for an object then the matching HEADER_INCOMPATIBLE_COMPRESSED_XZ/HEADER_INCOMPATIBLE_COMPRESSED_LZ4/HEADER_INCOMPATIBLE_COMPRESSED_ZSTD flag must be set for the file as well.
+At most one of these three bits may be set.
 The **size** field encodes the size of the object including all its headers and payload.